Airport location allows students to go from classroom to shop floor easily, gain real-life experience, and make industry connections

-The program is offered in our Aerospace Centre at the Abbotsford International Airport.
-This certificate program is Transport Canada approved and will give you a thorough introduction to the aircraft repair and maintenance trade.
-Working and learning at a busy airport location will give you a taste of real-life experience and also help you make connections with potential employers.
+The UFV Aircraft Structures Technician program is offered at UFV Aerospace Centre at the Abbotsford International Airport.
+It is Transport Canada-approved and provides you with a thorough introduction to the aircraft repair and maintenance trade, including:

 Repair and overhaul of fixed-wing aircraft

 Rotary wing (helicopter) repair and overhaul

 Aircraft parts manufacturing

 Composite component fabrication and repair

 Graduates will be well prepared to enter the industry as an aircraft structures apprentice with hands-on shop projects and real-life damage scenarios.
 The program is worth 11 months credit and allows graduates to go on to earn the Aircraft Maintenance Engineer “S” license.

 High school graduation or equivalent (or a letter from your school stating you will graduate)